tongueroo/chap/README.md

 Special variables:

 * node - contains data from /etc/chef/node.json.
 Avaiable as mash.
 * chap - contains data from /etc/chef/chap.json and some special variables added by chap.
 Avaiable as mash.
-Special variables: release_path current_path shared_path cached_path.
+Special variables: release_path, current_path, shared_path, cached_path.
 The special variables are also available directly as methods.

 Special methods:

 * run - output the command to be ran and runs command.
-* log - log messages to chap.log.
+* log - log messages to [shared_path]/chap/chap.log.